edoyango/personal-webpage/src/docs/content.en/docs/start.md

 Clone the GraSPH repo with
 ```
 git clone https://github.com/edoyango/GraSPH.git
+cd GraSPH
 ```

 ## For running in serial

 ### Prerequisites
-To run the serial version of the code, all you need is a working Fortran compiler, and HDF5.
+To run the serial version of the code, all you need is a working Fortran compiler and the HDF5 libraries.
 A good compiler to start with is `gfortran`.

 ```
 sudo apt-get install gfortran libhdf5-dev